-\bullet \bullet
+\bullet

 The Danish Health Authority is sending this letter to all citizens over the age of 18 to inform them about vaccination against COVID-19.
-The letter contains general guidance on vaccination against COVID-19, provides answers to some of your questions about the vaccination programme and directs you to where you can find up-to-date information.
+The letter contains general guidance on vaccination against COVID-19 and provides answers to some of your questions about the vaccination programme and on where to find up-to-date information.

 COVID-19 is a disease that can affect anyone.
 The disease can be severe for some, and vaccination can help prevent illness.
-Vaccination will be an important new tool in our efforts to control the COVID-19 epidemic.
+Vaccination will be an important new tool in our efforts to control the covid-19 epidemic.